 - Flashing the car brake lights is an old timers dogging signal but is not as popular these days.

 - Another dogging signal that people commonly use is to turning the interior light on and off a couple of times and then leaving it on, to let people know you are ready and want to be watched.

-- Be noisy if that's your thing (without going over the top) and show you are enjoying it.
+- Be noisy if that's your thing to show you are enjoying it.
 The more it looks like you’re enjoying it, the more people will enjoy watching.